SukanyaGhosh6/Student-Record-Management-System/README.md

 - Managing user interaction through **loops** and **conditionals**

 ## Why This Project?
 As someone who believes learning becomes stronger through doing, I wanted to build something small but meaningful.
 This project helped me bring together multiple Python concepts into one place and see how they interact with each other.
-It's a reminder that even simple projects can teach important lessons and give a lot of satisfaction.

 ## How to Run
 1. Make sure you have Python installed.